bUnit-dev/bUnit/docs/docs/getting-started/create-test-project.md

 **2. Add bUnit to the test project**

-To add bUnit to your test project, first change to the newly created test projects folder, and then use the following command:
+To add bUnit to the test project, change to the newly created test projects folder and then use the following command:

 # [xUnit](#tab/xunit)